hsavit1/hsavit1.github.io/Index.md

         - How good is Haskell at scripting?
 [Link](http://qr.ae/R4eYSa)
         - Differences between Haskell and Racket [Link](https://www.quora.com/What-are-the-relative-strengths-and-weaknesses-of-Racket-and-Haskell)
     - Uses of Haskell
-        - Difficult Problems that Haskell Makes Easy [Link](https://www.quora.com/What-is-an-algorithmic-problem-that-is-easy-to-solve-in-Haskell-but-difficult-to-solve-in-Python)
+        - Difficult Problems in Python that Haskell Makes Easy [Link](https://www.quora.com/What-is-an-algorithmic-problem-that-is-easy-to-solve-in-Haskell-but-difficult-to-solve-in-Python)
         - Haskell in industry [Link](https://wiki.haskell.org/Haskell_in_industry)
     - Algorithms, Data Structures, Design Patterns
         - DS and A using Haskell [Link](http://okmij.org/ftp/Haskell/AlgorithmsH.html)
         - Monoids and FingerTrees [Link](https://www.codementor.io/haskell/tutorial/monoids-fingertrees-implement-abstract-data)
         - How to use Design Patterns in Haskell [Link](http://blog.ezyang.com/2010/05/design-patterns-in-haskel/)
-    - Language Related
+    - Language Syntax Related
         - What is the Difference between Kinds and Types in Haskell?
 [Link](https://www.quora.com/What-is-the-difference-between-Kind-and-Type-in-Haskell)
         - What is -> in Haskell?
 [Link](https://www.quora.com/What-is-in-Haskell)
         - Is Haskell more expressive?
 [Link](https://www.quora.com/Does-the-ability-to-use-categorial-language-functors-monads-make-Haskell-more-expressive)